MitchMedeiros/walk-forward-optimization-app/README.md

 pip3 install mod-wsgi
 ```

-Print the path for for the newly created wsgi files with the command
+Print the path for the newly created wsgi files with the command